 - Training with a replicated dataset.

-With both approaches, we evaluate the models by using the test dataset with replication to ensure that results are aligned with the cost function.
-We test two classifiers with both approaches: Two-Class Support Vector Machine and Two-Class Boosted Decision Tree.
+With both approaches, you evaluate the models by using the test dataset with replication to ensure that results are aligned with the cost function.
+Test two classifiers with both approaches: Two-Class Support Vector Machine and Two-Class Boosted Decision Tree.

 The cost of misclassifying a low-risk example as high is 1, and the cost of misclassifying a high-risk example as low is 5.
 We use an Execute Python Script module to account for this misclassification cost.